guiperry/Agentic-Engine/README.md

 ## Architecture

-The Agentic Inference Engine employs a client-server architecture:
+The Agentic Engine employs a client-server architecture:
 *   **Backend:** Developed in Go, responsible for agent logic, AI model interaction, task orchestration, and API services.
 *   **Frontend:** A single-page application (SPA) built with React and TypeScript, providing a rich user interface for interacting with the engine.